• Skip to primary navigation

 Butter’s main flavor compound is butyric acid, while butyrate is the scent compound that is given off during a Maillard reaction.
 You’ll know when your browned butter is done browning because you’ll be able to smell its uniquely delicious aroma!
 Just trust yourself; you’ll know when it’s ready.

-Brown butter is a fantastic addition or even replacement within a number of recipes.
-Whether you are hoping to add flavors to cookies, cakes, breads, madeleines – elevate the flavor with a bit of brown butter.
+Nutty brown butter is a fantastic addition or even replacement within a number of recipes - pop in an airtight container and save for using in all kinds of recipes.
+Whether you are hoping to add flavors to popcorn, brown butter chocolate chip cookies, cakes, breads, rice krispie treats, savory recipes – take the flavor to the next level with a bit of brown butter.

 This might come as a shock to you, but you only need one ingredient to make browned butter:

 • BUTTER!
 Make sure to get the really good stuff here for the most nuanced flavors.
-Look for identifiers like grass-fed, organic, and/or cultured.
+Look for identifiers like grass-fed, organic, and/or cultured sticks of butter.
 I also prefer to use unsalted butter so I can more easily adapt it to use in other recipes.
 Remember, you can always add salt, but you can’t take it away!

 Browning butter is a simple task that doesn’t require much, aside from: